-X86 | ARM | Not recommended (If the following instance types are sold out, use the preceding ones) | |
+X86 | ARM | Not recommended | |

 Intel processor | AMD processor | Yitian and others | |

-Yitian 710 processor Ampere®Altra® | |||
+Yitian 710 processor Ampere® Altra® | |||

-g9ae general-purpose instance family
+General-purpose instance family g9ae

 Compute: